stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 From this example we learn several things:

-  * Values of type `IO a` are *pure descriptions* of programs, which
-    - when being *executed* - perform arbitrary side effects before returning a value of type `a`.
+  * Values of type `IO a` are *pure descriptions* of programs, which, when being *executed*, perform arbitrary side effects before returning a value of type `a`.

   * Values of type `IO a` can be safely returned from functions and